 Gloria Gutman developed the Gerontology Research Centre and Department of Gerontology at Simon Fraser University (SFU) and was director of both from 1982-2005.
 She is currently a Research Associate and Professor Emerita at SFU.
 Dr Gutman has received many awards including the prestigious Rosalie Wolf Award presented by the International Network for the Prevention of Elder Abuse (2005), the Order of British Columbia (2010), an honorary Doctor of Laws from the University of Western Ontario (2010) and a Queen Elizabeth II Diamond Jubilee Medal presented by the Canadian Association on Gerontology (2012).
 She is author/editor of 22 books and monographs, the most recent (with Andrew Sixsmith), Technologies for Active Aging (Springer, 2013).
 Her research interests include seniors’ housing, long term care, health promotion, seniors and emergency preparedness, gerontechnology, and prevention of elder abuse and neglect.

-Robert Beringer is a PhD student in the Doctor of Social Sciences Program at Royal Roads University.
-His doctoral research focuses on the LGBT aging in rural and small town communities and is being conducted under the supervision of Dr. Brian de Vries.
+Robert Beringer completed the Doctor of Social Sciences Program at Royal Roads University in 2019.
+His doctoral research focused on older gay men living and aging in non-metropolitan communities in BC and was conducted under the supervision of Dr. Brian de Vries.
 His role in the Fostering End-of-Life Conversations, Community and Care among LGBT Older Adults project was concerned with the development of the British Columbia End-of-Life Resource Inventory, promoting the Vancouver LGBT Town Hall Meeting, and overseeing the development of this website.
 ORCID Profile.

 Claire Robson, Ph.D.